 Teachers Talk: Advice to New Teachers on Using Data

 Find a way to efficiently gather student data that automatically informs you how they're doing.
 So, any platforms or programs you can find where you can spend less time gathering the data and more time using the data would be a huge benefit.
 Summit is a platform that does that pretty effectively.
-But there are ways to use things like Canvas and Google Classroom and things like that to give you that same data.
+But there are ways to use things like Canvas and Google Classroom to give you that same data.
 Don't spend all of your time gathering the data.
-Because then you spend less time with your students, and I think that's a pitfall that I've seen some teachers fall into is an over-focus on the data gathering data instead of using data.
+Because then you spend less time with your students, and I think some teachers over-focus on gathering data instead of using data.

 Triangulating the kinds of data you track for students (such as performance data, activity data, and learner profile data) and the scope of that data (individual, group, or class data) can reveal different patterns and trends that help shape your instruction.

 Because the Science curriculum requires students to think critically and problem solve, it can sometimes be difficult to measure mastery.
 How do you decide when a student's understanding of a lab experiment meets the requirements for mastery of critical thinking and analysis skills?